FyraLabs-Graveyard/pungi/doc/configuration.rst

     automatically transformed into format suitable for ``koji``.
 A repo for the currently built variant will be added as well.

+    You can also add extra variants to get repos from with key ``repo_from``.
+    The value should be a list of variant names.

     Please don't set ``install_tree``.
 This gets automatically set by *pungi* based on current variant.
 You can use ``install_tree_from`` key to use install tree from another variant.